 Wildlife of Saudi Arabia

-The region’s difficult terrain has helped preserve its unique biodiversity, with Asir mountains being considered among the last few natural habitats of the Arabian leopard.
+The region’s difficult terrain has helped preserve its unique biodiversity, and the Asir mountains are considered among the last few natural habitats of the Arabian leopard.

 Wadis and valleys of the Asir Mountains range